Learn To Dig - Avy Rescue Digging Strategy

 Just as digital beacons have improved search times, significant research has gone into devising specialized digging strategies that speed up extraction times.
 The importance of understanding these rescue digging techniques can not be overstated.
 Finding a beacon signal and getting a positive probe strike within two minutes won’t do any good if it takes you another 20 minutes to reach your partner.

 This video by Backcountry Access is a good introduction to strategic rescue shoveling.
 The techniques described in the video have proven to speed up extraction times considerably and especially in companion rescues (only one rescuer).

 You’ll also want to check out this article about the "Snow Conveyor" digging method developed by Manuel Genswein and Ragnhild Eide.
 The snow conveyor method is recognized as the preferred digging strategy if you have multiple rescuers.
 In tests, Manuel and Ragnhild’s crew has been able to repeatedly perform two-meter extractions in rock hard snow in under 20 minutes.
 Read about it here.

 But beyond watching videos or reading articles, the best way to learn strategic digging techniques is in a professional avalanche course.
 Find a course close to you in this avy course directory.

 21 December 2013

-Thrilled to debut the first episode of the new OUT HERE video series!
-Made in partnership with Spark R&D, the OUT HERE series will share the splitboard adventures of Jones x Spark ambassadors as they explore the outer reaches of their...
+Thrilled to debut the second episode of the OUT HERE video series!
+Made in partnership with Spark R&D, the OUT HERE series shares the backcountry snowboarding adventures of Jones x Spark R&D ambassadors as they explore the outer reaches...